 What’s the blade size?

 The size of the blade directly determines the accuracy and precision of your plunge.
-There is a range of blade sizes and the nature of your projects determine the joiner you will go for.
-The standard blade size is 4’’ and caters for all DIY projects.
+There is a range of blade sizes, and the nature of your projects determines the joiner you will go for.
+The standard blade size is 4″ and caters to all DIY projects.
 For us, this is also the blade size we use though occasionally, we may need larger blades or smaller blades.
-If you are making small projects, you might need a 2-inch blade and the perfect tool to go for here is the Porter Cable 557 that has a 4’’ primary blade and another 2’’ blade for such projects.
-Apart from size, the blade should be very sharp to guarantee an easy and effortless cut and most importantly, accuracy.
-It should also be able to incise a parallel cut because the biscuits are straight too; any slight miss will bend the biscuit and the joint won’t be a strong one.
+If you are making small projects, you might need a 2-inch blade, and the perfect tool to go for here is the Porter Cable 557 that has a 4″ primary blade and another 2″ blade for such projects.
+Apart from size, the blade should be very sharp to guarantee an easy and effortless cut and, most importantly, accuracy.
+It should also be able to incise a parallel cut because the biscuits are straight too; any slight miss will bend the biscuit, and the joint won’t be a strong one.

 What biscuit sizes do you use?

-Remember, not all biscuit cutters can handle all these sizes so you have to be careful when shopping.
+Remember, not all biscuit cutters can handle all these sizes, so you have to be careful when shopping.
 Fortunately, for all these above models that I have reviewed, you can use #0, #10, and #20.
-As a matter of fact, the #20 is the mostly used biscuit size so, this shouldn’t be a major concern.
+As a matter of fact, the #20 is the most used biscuit size, and this shouldn’t be a major concern.
 But if you deal with different products from time to time, I highly recommend that you get Porter Cable 557 because it notably handles ## biscuit size, something other plate joiners in its price range really lack.